vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - Everyone focuses on only a few priorities for the next 90 days (which are tied to the company's overall goals)

-* Tools for the traction component
+* Tools for the Traction Component
 - Rocks
   - Most important things that need to get done in the next 90 days
 - Level 10 meetings